Special Educational Needs and Disability at St John’s Catholic Primary School (SEND)

 Most importantly, we have a responsibility to inform and update parents on their children’s progress and the level of support they are receiving.
 We value our parents and pupils input and recognise that their involvement is an imperative aspect of the planning and reviewing process.
 For this reason, parents with children on the SEND register, meet with class teacher and/or SENCo a minimum of 3 times a year and will be contacted if there are any changes to the provision their child is receiving.
-Parents are provided with a ‘Pupil Passport’ individual to their child and this is reviewed and discussed at each meeting and where possible, the views of the child are included.
+Parents are provided with a ‘Personalised Learning Plan’ individual to their child and this is reviewed and discussed at each meeting and where possible, the views of the child are included.

 The school’s Special Educational Needs Co-ordinator (SENCO) is Aisling Gallagher.
 If you would like an appointment please contact via the school office on 01474 534546.